miekg/dnsfs/README.md

 # DNSFS

 A DNS filesystem.
+Browse the DNS using the tools you know!

-* Lowercase names are labels in the DNS.
+Because the DNS is a not database, dnsfs can't just display directories full of content.
+For things to be queried you have to access them, either by changing into directories or listing files' contents.

-* Names starting with an upper case are types: Txt, Soa, Srv, etc. The content is the string notation of the type's data.
+## Structure

-Because the DNS is a not database, not a whole lot is visible, you have to try it out.
+Each label is a new directory - regardless if the name is delegated or not.
+Accessed names are cached.

-If a type for a name does not exist the file's contents is empty.
+* Lowercase names are *labels* from the DNS.

-sticky bit is for DNSSEC signed names (there is an RRSIG returns in the reply).
+* Names starting with an upper case are types: A, Txt, Soa, Srv, etc. The content is the string notation of the type's data for the directory where the file lives.

-By default shows Soa and Ns files. (r--r-----) perms
+* Permission are set to 'rw-rw-rw-' for non DNSSEC names as these are effectively writeable.
+For names that also have RRSIGs it's set to 'r--r--r--'.

-* ttls? no one cares ttl in access time
+* The TTL is substracted from the current time and set as the mtime.

 ## Build